luispedro/talk-scientific-communication/talk.md

 - Look to the audience.
 - Watch your body language.
 - Tell a story.
 This does not mean _the real story of how you got to the results_.
-That can be interesting, but mostly it means that there are natural, logical, transitions between slides and not just one thing after another.
+That can be interesting, but what is meant is _a **scientific story**_, namely it means that there are natural, logical, transitions between slides and not just one thing after another.

 ---